-Communication is an essential part of everyday life.
-Whether you realise it or not, you, and everyone around you, are continually sending out messages to other people.
-From the way you chose to dress, to the gestures you make; from the style and choice of language you use, to the company you keep, you are all the time giving out messages for others to interpret.
-Sometimes you are heard clearly.
-Sometimes you are misunderstood.
-But when communicating with vulnerable people in a health and social care setting being misunderstood really isn’t an option.
-Presented in a unique and easy-to-use dictionary format, this practical guide will help your students understand and apply the principles of effective communication.
-From the ‘how to’, through to practicalities, challenges and honing existing skills, this book will ensure they have the confidence and knowledge to communicate skillfully and successfully in many different contexts and settings.
+Our ability to communicate is a key part of everyday life and is an essential skill, particularly when communicating with vulnerable people in a health and social care setting.
+Presented in a unique and easy-to-use dictionary format, this practical guide will help students and practitioners understand and apply the principles of effective communication.
+From the ‘how to’ practicalities through to challenges and honing existing skills, this book will ensure they have the confidence and knowledge to communicate skilfully and successfully in many different contexts and settings.
 This book is essential reading for anyone working in the helping professions for whom good communication skills are an essential part of their role.
+The new edition features: · New entries covering social media, mindfulness, several tricky topics, and much more. · Service user snippets to help address and understand the issues about service user perspectives. · Skills to ensure you are engaging with the Professional Capabilities Framework. ?

 Written by two leading authors in the field, Social Work and Spiritualityprovides a critical engagement with the concept of spirituality and a much needed framework for the integration of spiritual care in mainstream practice.
 It isfundamental reading for all students of social work theory, ethics and practice.